 Whether you’re an experienced antiques dealer or just trying to make some extra cash off of valuable belongings, the key to success lies in preparation.
 Selling antiques can be a lucrative (and fun!) way to make money, but it requires a lot of effort to ensure you get the best return on your investment.
 Follow these seven tips to make more money today on the collectibles of yesterday.

-Now that you know how to successfully sell your antiques, you need a reliable, secure, climate-controlled place to keep them safe and in prime condition until they are sold.
-Contact the experts at Gotham Mini Storage and keep your antiques in selling shape.
+Now that you know how to successfully sell your antiques, you need a reliable, secure, climate-controlled place in Manhattan to keep them safe and in prime condition until they are sold.
+Contact the mini storage experts at Gotham Mini Storage and keep your antiques in selling shape.